OrangeKatja/OrangeKatja.github.io/_posts/2022-01-01-future-post.md

   - category2
 ---

-# Explained: End-To-End Convolutional Neural Network for 3D Reconstruction of Knee Bones From Bi-Planar X-Ray Images
-## Motivation
+# Motivation
 Reconstructing the 3D structure of an object from one or more images is not only interesting for 3D modeling, robotics, or animation, but also for medical diagnosis.
 When doctors know the 3D structure of a bone, they can choose the most appropriate implant and plan the surgery based on that information.
 Moreover they are able to even create a patient-specific implant or jigs (OP templates) adapted specifically to the bone.
 The 3D structure of a bone can be reconstructed with a computed tomography (CT) scan, yet this involves a much higher radiation exposure.
 It would therefore be very advantageous for the patient if one or more X-ray images were sufficient instead of a CT scan.
 A method for 3D reconstruction of the bones in the knee using two perpendicular X-ray images has been proposed by **[End-To-End Convolutional Neural Network for 3D Reconstruction of Knee Bones From Bi-Planar X-Ray Images, Kasten et al., 2020](https://arxiv.org/pdf/2004.00871.pdf)**.
 If you want to understand how this approach works, this blog post explains the method and results of the paper.

-### X-Ray and CT
+## X-Ray and CT
 For better understanding, let's start with some information about X-rays and CT.
 To take an X-ray image, X-rays are sent through the object of interest and recorded on a film (on the detector) placed behind.
 Different tissues transmit different amounts of radiation.
 For example, the X-ray image is dark gray when it passes through water, while it is light gray for bones because little radiation passes through.
-On the X-ray image, bones, therefore, stand out clearly from the soft tissues (muscles, cartilage, etc.) surrounding them (see [figure 1](#fig:knee_ap_lat)).
+On the X-ray image, bones, therefore, stand out clearly from the soft tissues (muscles, cartilage, etc.) surrounding them (see [figure 1](#fig:knee_ap_lat_1)).

 <figure id="fig:knee_ap_lat">
   <img src="/images/knee_xray_ap_lat.jpg" alt="my alt text"/>